Renewable energy debate: Community debate about wind farms

 According to Valentine, the media often fails to give all the information the public needs to effectively evaluate the merits of a wind farm.
-Moreover, misinformation about wind power may be propagated by fossil fuel industry, or other special interest groups.
+Moreover, misinformation about wind power may be propagated by the fossil fuel industry, or other special interest groups.
 He says planners and policymakers can mitigate some public opposition by providing the community with comprehensive information, which may also lead to enhanced support for a project.

 Valentine says public perceptions generally improve after wind farms become operational.
 Surveys within communities that host wind farms in the United Kingdom, France, the United States and Finland showed wind farms which are properly planned and sited can gain support.
 He says wind farms that have been well-planned to reduce social and environmental problems, have been shown to positively influence wind power perceptions.
 Support is enhanced when the community is offered investment opportunities and involvement in the wind power development.
 Many wind power companies work with local communities to reduce environmental and other concerns associated with particular wind farms.

 Appropriate government consultation, planning and approval procedures also help to minimize environmental risks.
 Some people may still object to wind farms.
 The Australia Institute says their concerns should be weighed against the need to address the threats posed by climate change and the opinions of the broader community.

 In other cases there is direct community ownership of wind farms.
 In Germany, hundreds of thousands of people have invested in citizens' wind farms and thousands of small and medium-sized enterprises are running successful businesses in a sector that in 2008 employed 90,000 people and generated 8 percent of Germany's electricity.
 Wind power has gained very high social acceptance in Germany.
 Surveys of public attitudes across Europe and in many other countries show strong public support for wind power.